 Minimum Design Criteria and Design Alternatives

+Minimum Design Criteria for Infiltration Systems can be found in Rule 15A NCAC 02H .1051.

+Design guidance for Infiltration Systems can be found in Chapter C-1 of the Stormwater Design Manual: https://deq.nc.gov/about/divisions/energy-mineral-and-land-resources/stormwater/stormwater-program/stormwater-design

-There are no approved design variants for infiltration systems.
-However, rule language allows the applicant to propose design variants for any SCM and provide technical justification based on engineering calculations and the results of research studies showing that the proposed design is equally or more protective of water quality than the current MDC for the SCM and that it shall function in perpetuity.
+There are no approved design alternatives for infiltration systems.
+However, rule language allows the applicant to propose design alternatives for any SCM and provide technical justification based on engineering calculations and the results of research studies showing that the proposed design is equally or more protective of water quality than the current MDC for the SCM and that it shall function in perpetuity.

 Studies Used for TSS and Volume